ec1oud/qqchart/README.md

 to achieve an antialiased line rendering.

 But I can monitor my system sensors with a pretty low CPU usage, anyway.
+Can also graph data from InfluxDB; I'm using that for a weather station, among other things.

 To try it out:
 ```